churn82/rendezvous0408/content/blog/helloworld/index.md

 > - MySql
 > - JPA/Hibernate

-I realized I need to study at least one language by myself in order to learn another one.
+I realized I need to fully understand at least one language in order to learn another one.

 So, the next posts will be about the basic principles about Java.